shashank879/logan/README.md

 # LoGAN

 Paper has been accepted for the proceedings of AAAI'18.
+You can download the hi-res version of the paper from [here](https://drive.google.com/open?id=1Id74f6tyhKuhENDQMTEqwJHkW1V0LW7A)

 Sample reconstructions from a BIGAN network
 (Real samples and reconstructions alternated row-wise)